 According to information from clinker-producing plants, unrefined calciner kiln dust is generated in negligible quantities and is fully recycled into the production process.
-According to the methodological issues of the IPCC 2006 Guidelines, Volume 3, Chapter 2 (pp. 2-10), $M_k \times C^d \times (1 - F^d) \times EF^d$ is considered to be zero.
-In addition, since the mass of
+According to the methodological issues of the IPCC 2006 Guidelines, Volume 3, Chapter 2 (pp. 2-10), $M_d \times C_d \times (1-F_d) \times EF_d$ is considered to be zero.
+In addition, since the mass of non-combustible organic raw materials is not indicated in the raw material, $\sum_k (M_k \times X_k \times EF_k)$ is considered to be zero.

-CO2 emissions from cement production using the IPCC 2006 Tier 3 approach, the emission factor is taken from source covered by confidentiality matters.
+CO2 emissions from cement production using the IPCC 2006 Tier 3 approach, the emission factor is taken from Table 2.1 of Chapter 2, Volume 3 of the IPCC 2006 Guidelines.
 Non-energy emissions from cement production are estimated from clinker production.
-Since the limestone used for clinker production contains calcite and magnesite from this production, emission factors of C and C, respectively (uncertainty ±2 %) have been used to estimate CO2 emissions
+Since the limestone used for clinker production contains calcite and magnesite from this production, emission factors of 0.43971 and 0.52197, respectively (uncertainty $\pm 2$ %) have been used to estimate CO2 emissions.